dylanmeca/dylanmeca.github.io/_posts/2021-07-30-labsecurity.md

 # How to use the console

-To use the console we can use the ``` help ``` command to obtain information also on the available commands, but we can read this documentation to know more about those commands.
+To use the console we can use the ``` help ``` command to also obtain information about the available commands, although to obtain the information of all the commands you can use the ``` show options ``` command but we can also read this documentation to know more about those commands.

 ## How the set command works